symfony/symfony-docs/cookbook/configuration/apache_router.rst

 Generating mod_rewrite rules
 ----------------------------

-To test that it's working, let's create a very basic route for the AcmeDemoBundle:
+To test that it's working, create a very basic route for the AcmeDemoBundle:

 .. configuration-block::